semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ### Ignoring files

-By default Semgrep CI skips files and directories such as tests/, node_modules/, and vendor/.
-It uses the same default .semgrepignore as the CLI, which can be found in the [CLI Reference](https://semgrep.dev/docs/cli-reference/#ignoring-files).
-This is used by Semgrep CI when no explicit .semgrepignore file is found in the root of your project.
+By default `semgrep ci` skips files and directories such as `tests/`, `node_modules/`, and `vendor/`.
+It uses the same default `.semgrepignore` as the `semgrep` command.
+This default `semgrepignore`  can be found in the [CLI Reference](https://semgrep.dev/docs/cli-reference/#ignoring-files).
+This is used by `semgrep ci` when no explicit `.semgrepignore` file is found in the root of your repository.

-Use a `.semgrepignore` file to exclude files and directories from a scan.
-The `.semgrepignore` file follows `.gitignore` syntax.
-You can exclude vendored code and code for tests through this feature.
+You can copy and commit the default `.semgrepignore` and extend it with your own entries or write one from scratch. `.semgrepignore` follows `.gitignore` syntax.
+If Semgrep detects a `.semgrepignore` file within your repository, it won't append entries from the default `.semgrepignore` file.

 For a complete example, see the [.semgrepignore file on Semgrep’s source code](https://github.com/returntocorp/semgrep/blob/develop/.semgrepignore).